-The pots, pans and other cooking vessels should contain or be made of cast iron, stainless steel or other ferromagnetic metal.
+The pots, pans, and other cooking vessels should contain or be made of cast iron, stainless steel, or other ferromagnetic metal.

-Induction Hob Units
+Induction Cooktop Units

 They’re Energy Efficient

-The cooking properties of an induction range compared with cooking with gas stoves, are:
+The cooking properties of an induction range compared with cooking with gas stoves are:

 - Improved thermal efficiency